-The abstract must consist of 200-250 words written in a single paragraph.
-It should be clear, informative, descriptive, and provide a clear statement of the problem, the proposed approach or solution, and point out major findings and conclusions.
+The abstract must contain 200-250 words written in a single paragraph.
+It should be clear, informative, descriptive, and clearly state the problem, the proposed approach or solution, and point out major findings and conclusions.
 The abstract should be written in the past tense.
-Standard nomenclature should be used and abbreviations should be avoided.
+Standard nomenclature should be used, and abbreviations should be avoided.
 No literature should be cited.
 The abstract should be accompanied by keywords (keywords) below.
-This guide as a reference is required for the writing and delivery of writings Journal SINERGI.
-This guide is written as a standard format for ease Journal SINERGI and guidelines in softcopy format can be directly used as a template for writers (Abstract 10 Italic).
+This guide as a reference is required for the writing and delivery of writings in Journal SINERGI.
+This guide is written in a standard format for ease Journal SINERGI and guidelines in softcopy format can be directly used as a template for writers (Abstract 10 Italic).
 The abstract consists of 150-200 words written in a single paragraph.
-It should be clear, informative, descriptive, and provide a clear statement of the problem, the proposed approach or solution, and point out major findings and conclusions.
+It should be clear, informative, descriptive, and clearly state the problem, the objective, the proposed approach or solution, and point out major findings and conclusions.

-This is an open access article under the CC BY-NC license
+This is an open access article under the CC BY-SA license